kristinemlarson/gnssIR_python/README.md

 A simple refraction error correction is available.
 You can turn it on/off by setting the RefractionCorrection variable.

 This code does not correct for antenna phase centers.
-This is certainly part of the reason that L1 will give a different answer than L2, for some sites.
+This is part of the reason that L1 will give a different answer than L2, for some sites.
-For many applications this really does not matter.
-For the ITRF tide gauge, the antenna calibration will be needed.
+For many applications the antenna offsets do not matter.
+For users who want to use GPS signals as an ITRF-defined tide gauge, the antenna calibrations will be needed.

 # Recent Updates